fossxo/fossxo-gdd/source/gui.rst

 User Interface
 ##############

-..
-TODO:
-      - Operations more than 1 second are animated

 This chapter describes the user interface of FoxXO.
 This includes the main game board, controls, and all game menus.